Territory sees digitally held air seeing edges holding.

 A navigable composition for software.

 Soft Crown Transparencies is a ‘navigable composition for software’ that repositions the listener in a new type of active listening.
 It provides coordinates for engaging shifts of vantage point (as all sound layers develop in time) through a navigable vertical axis on the screen.
-Multiple sectors are accessible for close listening of different points of the interior of the prepared pump organ and of the multiple generations of tape processes.
+Multiple sectors are accessible for close listening of different points of the interior of a prepared pump organ and of multiple generations of tape processes.

 Soft Crown Transparencies isn’t a game or a tool.
-It invites the listener to figure a porous journey through a listening format that they can intersect as the music unfolds – to obtain finer details of the music’s materialities and to localize additional audio not found in the stereo mix of Soft Crown.
+It invites the listener to figure a porous journey through a listening format that they can intersect as the music unfolds – to obtain finer details of the music’s materialities and to localize additional audio not found in the fixed stereo mix of Soft Crown.

 Version: 1.0.1